 The Design and Access Statement has refered NPF4 climate change policies, proposing that assets should be resilient to current and future impacts of climate change.
-The principle of installing a flood protection door to the property, in order to enhance protection against flooding events only likely to worsen due to climate change, is acceptable in accordance with the aims of Policies 1 and 2.
+The principle of installing flood protection doors to the property, in order to enhance protection against flooding events only likely to worsen due to climate change, is acceptable in accordance with the aims of Policies 1 and 2.